 How to choose a HSA

 If you’re eligible for an HSA, the next step is to choose one.
 Banks, credit unions, insurance companies and other entities can all act as HSA administrators.
-An HSA administrator is essentially a provider that offers and manages health savings accounts.
+An HSA administrator offers and manages health savings accounts.

 Some employers and the insurance companies they’re working with jointly provide HSAs, so you could simply open an account when you sign up for a health care plan through work.
 However, you are completely free to compare plans across multiple HSA administrators and choose the one that’s best for you.
 Here are some ways to compare HSAs: